timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-07-04:
+# Objectives for Today 2020-07-05:

-- Fix credits scene by giving it the wide-screen bars in non 16:9 aspects.
+- Business review of June.
-- Finish placing islands in Turbo Boom! levels.
+- Writeup of review of Patrons.
-- Begin ensuring the tnt crates are placed well and look good.
+- Indie Tavern with toasterfuel
-- Make the tnt crates use boxes instead of cylinders for bounding volumes.
+- Shooting Ask a Developer practice